nishiki-tech/nishiki-frontend/.github/pull_request_template.md

 Title Naming Conventions:

-- Start with a capitalized prefix followed by a imperative form of a verb just like a commit message.
+- Start with a capitalized prefix followed by an imperative form of a verb, just like a commit message.
 - Refer to the "Commit Convention" for the prefix: https://github.com/genesis-tech-tribe/nishiki-frontend/blob/develop/docs/CONTRIBUTING.md#commit-convention.